Cannon-Clary College of Education

 - Possess skills which enable them to effectively serve in a variety of settings.

-All programs leading to licensure have been approved by the Arkansas Department of Education and by the National Council for Accreditation of Teacher Education.
+All programs leading to licensure have been approved by the Arkansas Department of Education and by the Council for the Accreditation of Educator Preparation (CAEP).